Why It Matters

 Additionally, there is a need to support organizations representing the diverse perspectives and traditions in the Triangle.
 For decades, philanthropy has overwhelmingly favored Eurocentric arts, leaving a gap in funding of educational and artistic expressional experiences for other art forms.
 As a result, arts organizations led by and serving audiences of color have suffered.
 The Triangle and the nation continue to become more diverse demographically.
 It is imperative to invest in arts organizations that are making art reflecting the rich diversity of the Triangle and are accessible to all its residents.

-2021 Arts Grantees
+2021-2023 Arts Grantees

-Our 2021 group of grantee partners collectively received funding for general operating support, most for two or three years, responding to a need for reliable, flexible funding, particularly as arts organizations continue to face unique challenges due to COVID-19.
+Our latest group of grantee partners collectively received funding for general operating support, most for two or three years, responding to a need for reliable, flexible funding, particularly as arts organizations continue to face unique challenges due to COVID-19.

-Read the press release announcing our 2021 grantees here.
+Read the press release announcing our grantees here.

-2021 Partners & Programs
+2021-2023 Partners & Programs

 The following list of nonprofit organizations represent the partner grantees of the Foundation in conjunction with impact focus areas.
 View a list of Cultural Arts nonprofit partners since 2013.